Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 * Minimizes failover time if a single server fails

 **C. an Always On availability group that has premium storage disks and a distributed network name (DNN)**  ✅

+#### Question 58

+You plan to move a web app named App1 from an on-premises datacenter to Azure.

+App1 depends on a custom COM component that is installed on the host server.

+You need to recommend a solution to host App1 in Azure.
+The solution must meet the following requirements:

+- ✑ **App1 must be available to users if an Azure datacenter becomes unavailable**.
+- ✑ Costs must be minimized.

+What should you include in the recommendation?

+- [ ] A. In two Azure regions, deploy a load balancer and a web app.
+- [ ] B. In two Azure regions, deploy a load balancer and a virtual machine scale set.
+- [X] C. **Deploy a load balancer and a virtual machine scale set across two availability zones**. ✅

 #### Question #59